justinlouau/RSCH1001/module3/exercise3.md

 In this exercise you will analyze a file named parliament.txt containing a list of the members of the Australian House of Representatives (MPs).

 [download](/static/parliament.txt) (right click and save page to download)

+To do this, you will be using the `grep` command.
+The Linux grep command is a string and pattern matching utility that displays matching lines from multiple files.

 <br>